alexs2112/TerminalHero/README.md

 **Items**
 - Magic weapons buff damage of a particular type?
-- Get rid of key items?
-I feel like these as a separate list arent useful, just flag them and border them in blue or something in the inventory screen
 - Implement currency and limited product at stores, do we want stores to reset every so often?
   - Maybe they just get new items when certain player_log entries are set
 - Rare food from special merchants?